boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 ### Professional Development Précis

-TODO: Use the following list to provide a URL for the all of the remaining professional development précis articles that you wrote during the remainder of this course.
-You should start with a reference to SE7 and provide references to the précis articles that you wrote up to and including SE12.

-- SE7: I Wrote an Article Available at this URL:
+- SE7: I Wrote an Article Available at this URL: <https://mbcompsci203.netlify.app/precis/#leading-at-scale>
-- SE8: I Wrote an Article Available at this URL:
+- SE8: I Wrote an Article Available at this URL: <https://mbcompsci203.netlify.app/precis/#style-guides-and-rules>
-- SE9: I Wrote an Article Available at this URL:
+- SE9: I Wrote an Article Available at this URL: <https://mbcompsci203.netlify.app/precis/#code-review>
-- SE10: I Wrote an Article Available at this URL:
+- SE10: I Wrote an Article Available at this URL: <https://mbcompsci203.netlify.app/precis/#documentation>
-- SE11: I Wrote an Article Available at this URL:
+- SE11: I Wrote an Article Available at this URL: <https://mbcompsci203.netlify.app/precis/#testing-overview>
-- SE12: I Wrote an Article Available at this URL:
+- SE12: I Wrote an Article Available at this URL: <https://mbcompsci203.netlify.app/precis/#unit-testing>

-TODO: In the above list you must provide a specific link to an article on your web site.
-Please do not (i) provide a general link to your web site, (ii) repeat the same link more than once, or (iii) provide links to content not on your web site.

-TODO: Use the following list to provide a URL for the issue tracker entries that you provided for the professional development précis articles that your partners wrote during this module:

-- SE7: I Reviewed an Article and my Review is Available at this URL:
+- SE7: I Reviewed an Article and my Review is Available at this URL: No github repo link provided by classmates
-- SE8: I Reviewed an Article and my Review is Available at this URL:
+- SE8: I Reviewed an Article and my Review is Available at this URL: <https://github.com/hayleepierce/hayleepierce.netlify.app/issues/14>
-- SE9: I Reviewed an Article and my Review is Available at this URL:
+- SE9: I Reviewed an Article and my Review is Available at this URL: <https://github.com/Jaclynpqc/JaclynPham_website/issues/9>
-- SE10: I Reviewed an Article and my Review is Available at this URL:
+- SE10: I Reviewed an Article and my Review is Available at this URL: <https://github.com/simojo/simon-jones.netlify.app/issues/12>
-- SE11: I Reviewed an Article and my Review is Available at this URL:
+- SE11: I Reviewed an Article and my Review is Available at this URL: <https://github.com/CalebKendra/calebkendra-netlify/issues/11>
-- SE12: I Reviewed an Article and my Review is Available at this URL:
+- SE12: I Reviewed an Article and my Review is Available at this URL: <https://github.com/naboni07/Nabi_Blog_post/issues/10>

-TODO: In the above list you must provide a specific link to the GitHub issue tracker entry on your partner's web site.
-Please do not (i) provide a general link to an entire GitHub repository or its issue tracker, (ii) repeat the same link to a GitHub issue more than once, or (iii) provide links to content not found in the GitHub issue tracker for your one of your partners.

 ### Executive Summaries